XanderStrike/web/readme.md

-# xanderstrike/web
+# Xanderstrike Web Projects

-This repo contains all of my various websites.
-Each directory is built into a tag of the xanderstrike/web docker container!
+This repository contains all of my various websites.
+Each directory is built into a tag of the `xanderstrike/web` Docker container.

-i.e. astandke/ gets copied into xanderstrike/web:astandke
+## Structure

+- Each subdirectory represents a separate website project.
+- The contents of each directory are copied into a Docker image tag.

+## Example

+- The `astandke/` directory is built into the Docker image `xanderstrike/web:astandke`.

+## Usage

+To build and run a specific website, navigate to the desired directory and use Docker commands to build and run the container.